cincibrainlab/datascience/content/post/long-eeg-results-from-3d-matrices-using-matlab-and-melt/index.md

 Let me show you an easy and efficient method using R.

-For years I have made CSV (or Excel) files from data structures the hard way.
-This usually involves creating a nested for loop, taking a 3d structure, and manually forming a "tidy" or long datatable.
-In a "tidy" output, only a single observation can exist on a row.
+I have always made CSV (or Excel) files by hand from data structures.
+Usually, this involves creating a nested for loop, taking a 3D structure, and manually forming a "tidy" or long datatable.
+In a tidy output, each row can contain only one observation.

+There are merits to this approach.
+You can, for example, create a CSV in whichever way you like and combine datasets more easily.
+In contrast, this freedom also makes it difficult to reuse the code, often adding an additional step of data manipulation.

+MATLAB and R can both be used independently to accomplish this approach 100%.
+Scientists tend, however, to generate data using MATLAB/Octave and then export those data to a statistical program.
+Even if you don't use R for statistics, the platform is highly flexible.
+You might be surprised to learn that I write this blog in RStudio?
+Or that you can easily create Word and Powerpoint files from scratch?
+Or that RStudio has a great visual Markdown editor?

+In this tutorial I want to demonstrate how to take 3-dimensional EEG analysis results and efficiently convert the data to a long table.
+In this case, I will be exporting a table from MATLAB from the commonly used open source EEG software Brainstorm and then completing the process in R and forming a "tidy" table.